JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 ### Optimization 1.

-This first optimization was to write it in Rust (opposed to Python), and the first thing I thought of was to actually load then entire JSON entire a global string to save load time later.
+This first optimization was to write it in Rust (as opposed to Python), and the first thing I thought of was to actually load the entire JSON into a global string to save load time later.
 We just return the JSON as `RawJson`, so no serialization has to be done [[1](https://api.rocket.rs/master/rocket/response/content/struct.RawJson)].
-In future, I would like to separate all of these changes to test them individually like use the `Json` type as a return and see how much different it is than `RawJson`.
+In the future, I would like to separate all of these changes to test them individually, like use the `Json` type as a return and see how different it is than `RawJson`.

-This version is also running on a Linode VPS in US West opposed to running on Render.
+This version is also running on a Linode VPS in US West as opposed to running on Render.

 At a high level, we are loading the file into memory as a string on startup and saving it globally.
-When the route is hit, we send by the data *as is* in a `RawJson` struct that doesn't do serialization.
+When the route is hit, we send the data *as is* in a `RawJson` struct that doesn't do serialization.
 This is faster than doing serialization with the `Json` struct.
 Further benchmarks can be done to show how much faster that is.

 ```rs
 static GLOBAL_STRING: OnceCell<String> = OnceCell::new();